gradiuscypher/RaidBoss/README.md

 ## Rough Ideas - To be organized and implemented later

+### Current Ideas and tinkerings
+* Can edit monster quotes by adding a `content` section to the send message
+* Need a way to abstract building monsters via a JSON file
+* Potential: complex logic can be contained in scripts which can be referenced by the JSON file

 ### Key Game Concepts
 * Server-wide combat, big bosses, small enemies, complex interactions.
 More than just DPSing something down.
 * Aggro mechanics